data-science-extensions/data-science-extensions/docs/guides/querying-data/index.md

 === "Pandas"

-    In Pandas, we can use the [`.rank()`](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.rank.html) method to rank values in a DataFrame.
+    In Pandas, we can use the [`.rank()`][pandas-rank] method to rank values in a DataFrame.
 This method allows us to specify the ranking method (e.g., dense, average, min, max) and whether to rank in ascending or descending order.

     ```py {.pandas linenums="1" title="Rank customers by total spending"}
     customer_spending_pd: pd.DataFrame = df_sales_pd.groupby("customer_id").agg(total_spending=("sales_amount", "sum"))